gabrie30/ghorg/README.md

 ### Environment Variables

 - `GHORG_CRON_TIMER_MINUTES`: The interval in minutes for the cron job.
 This can be set via the `--minutes` flag.
-Defualt is 60 minutes.
+Default is 60 minutes.

 ## Using Docker